vda-lab/vda-lab.github.io/_posts/2015-10-12-hands-on-data-visualization-using-p5.md

 ### Download and install the p5 development environment
 We'll make things easy and just use the P5 integrated development environment.
 Download it from [http://p5js.org/download/](http://p5js.org/download/).
 There are Mac and Windows versions available.

+**UPDATE 2018**: The IDE mentioned here to download has been deprecated and is no longer supported.
+A webinterface has been released to replace this, at [http://editor.p5js.org](http://editor.p5js.org).
+Another user interface is available at [http://www.openprocessing.org](http://www.openprocessing.org) which is geared towards e.g. creating scripts for courses etc.

 ### A minimal script
 A minimal script is provided below.